 Also, my advice on cover letters is different: they are a huge time sink.
 So draft as few of them as possible.
 You should prioritize networking to cover letters.
 If you need a cover letter, you should recognize you already not in the ideal situation.
 Ideally, your cover letter is an introduction or a personal meeting before you even apply yourself.

-If you can’t get, my advice is to keep the cover letter brief, because very few people like to read long stories.
+If you can’t get it, my advice is to keep the cover letter brief, because very few people like to read long stories.

 “The New Rules of Work” is a very good book covering career strategies from A to Z.